 Frank Jacob, editor, War and Semiotics: Signs, Communication Systems, and the Preparation,

-Legitimization, and Commemoration of Collective Mass Violence
+Legitimization, and Commemoration of Collective Mass Violence, Routledge Studies in Modern

 History, London and New York: Routledge, 2021.
 324pp.